tjukanovt/QGIS-tutorial/sample_data/task1_explore_data/readme.md

 You can find instructions for basic vector styling [here](https://www.qgistutorials.com/en/docs/basic_vector_styling.html).

 What is a Shapefile and what are the other files that come with it?

-[Mapschool.io](https://mapschool.io/) describes Shapefile as follows:
-The most established vector format is the Shapefile - a simple, file-based format that awkwardly spreads the necessary data between four separate files - .shp (where actual geometry data resides), .prj (a string describing the projection used), .shx (an index enabling faster searches), and .dbf (a database file containing all the data associated with a geometry of the .shp file).
-Most of these files are binary data, so opening them in a text editor won’t show anything accessible, apart from the .prj file, which defines the projection in plain text.
-The .dbf database file can be read from LibreOffice Calc because its format is derived from an old database specification.
-However, the old database specification limits the attribute data you can store in a shapefile.
-For example: the size of the .dbf can’t exceed 2 GB, field names can’t contain spaces and can’t exceed 10 characters, NULL values are not supported, nor are many special characters, etc.
+It's probably the most established vector format in GIS.
+It has some obvious problems (size limit, NULL handling etc.), but it is very important to know how to handle themm.
+You can read more about it from [Mapschool.io](https://mapschool.io/).